 - Flights are much cheaper if you buy them months before your trip, so book with time.

-- Using comparison flight apps to find the best deals.
+- Use comparison flight apps to find the best deals.

-- Book directly with the airline to avoid paying extra for issues like cancelations, delays, etc.
+- Book directly with the airline to avoid paying extra for cancellations, delays, etc.

 - Travel to cheap destinations; they’re many places to visit on a low budget.